Montana School Counselor Certification

 Initial Montana School Counselor Certification

-The Montana Class 6 School Counselor Specialist endorsement allows two pathways for licensure based on the type of educational program you wish to enroll in.
+The Montana Class 6 School Counselor Specialist license allows two pathways for licensure based on the type of educational program you wish to enroll in.
 Read on to find out more.

 Step 1: Education Requirements